 The average of the three scores is calculated to compute the applicant's overall score.
 If the overall score is from a:

-4.0 to 5: Student is qualified for acceptance into the Honors Program
+4.0 to 5: Student is accepted into the Honors Program

-1 to 2.9: Student is disqualified for acceptance into the Honor Program
+1 to 2.9: Student is not accepted the Honor Program

 All students in the Honors Program are required to take a two-semester Honors seminar.
 This seminar must be taken in the Fall and Spring semesters of the Senior year.

-To graduate with Honors, students must have a cumulative and major GPA of at least a 3.5 at the time of graduation, as well as an A in both Honors seminars and at least an A- in the advanced Fieldwork courses (Fieldwork II and III)
+To graduate with Honors, students must have a cumulative and major GPA of at least a 3.65 at the time of graduation, as well as an A in both Honors seminars and at least an A- in Seminar in Applied Psychology I and II.